-You can drag fields up and down to rearrange their order, and delete things if you feel you don’t need them.
-Feel free to drag fields from the left-hand panel onto your form if you’d like to add something.
-In fact, this is how we’ll add a coupon code field.
+WPForms lets you change your template however you like.
+You can drag fields up and down to rearrange their order, delete things if you feel you don’t need them, and drag fields from the left-hand panel onto your form if you’d like to add something.

-Now that you’ve created your form, let’s get ready to add that coupon code field.
+Now that you’ve created your form, let’s get ready to add a new coupon field.

 Step 3: Add a Yes/No Question